chrisblue1907/vlan-segmented-network-design/README.md

 ## Step 6: Network Topology Overview

-The diagram below shows how the network infrastructure is organized across the production environment.
-A Ubiquiti Dream Machine Pro (UDM Pro) connects to multiple switches, providing network access to areas such as the production booth, stage, and office systems.
+The picture below shows how the network infrastructure is organized.
+A UDM Pro connects to multiple switches, providing network access to the production booth, stage, and office systems.

-VLANs are used to separate traffic between systems, such as audio (Dante), control devices, video/streaming, and general network use.
+VLANs are used to separate traffic between systems, such as audio (Dante), control devices, and general network use.
 This helps keep the network stable and prevents one system from affecting another.

 [Network Topology]<img width="3308" height="1566" alt="image" src="https://github.com/user-attachments/assets/9395fd58-e675-44b9-860a-5fbce1620c99" />